Five Reasons to "Fall" in Love with the South

 Don't shed a tear because summer is over; smile because fall is here.

 Undoubtedly, there's something special about the fall in the South.
 Perhaps it's the clear days with the promise of cooler weather, the colorful foliage seen on long, lazy drives on the weekends, the excitement of cheering on your favorite college football on Saturdays, or the wealth of fall-friendly activities that put smiles on the faces of all ages.
-Maybe it's something different for you; whatever reason or reasons may be, everyone can agree there are many ways to "fall" for the South in the fall.
+Maybe it's something different for you; whatever reason (or reasons) may be, everyone can agree there are many ways to "fall" for the South during this season.

 Festivals